-Now, let’s take a look at how you can easily track your competitor’s ranking for different keywords in Google thanks to Marketing Miner.
+Now let’s take a look at how you can easily track your competitor’s ranking for different keywords in Google thanks to Marketing Miner.

-The report should look something like this:
+The report should look similar to the following:

 This is what you should see next: